top of page

 One thing that may help Turkey's return is the change to the rules which sees qualification to the Grand Final now based solely on the public vote, which has always been in Turkey's favour.

-However, since Eurovision 2023, it has been confirmed that Turkey will not compete in 2024.
+However, since Eurovision 2023, it was confirmed that Turkey would not compete in 2024 nor 2025.

 For continued updates on all Eurovision Song Contest news, follow us on Facebook, Twitter, TikTok, YouTube and Instagram.
 All the links can be found at: https://linktr.ee/aussievisionnet